 Background of events and what I now know or must conclude happened:

-(I have to emphasise that most of the book I write, will describe the development and workings of the Danish Armed Forces activities as not formal, but de facto ally of Britain and especially France in the 1920s.
+(I have to emphasise that most of the book I write, will describe the development and workings of the Danish Armed Forces activities as not formal, but by Germany suspected de facto ally of Britain and especially France in the 1920s.
 The narrative will have a special emphasis on the creation of the South Jutland defence plan and forces and for naval co-operation in the Baltic Sea)

 Harry Lembourn, here as First Lieutenant.
 (Photo: The Danish State Archives)

 The general background and framework of Lembourn’s case was the following: Within six weeks after the end of fighting on 11 November 1918, Copenhagen had become the main base for Entente forces’ (mainly Royal Navy) intervention in the present Baltic States to push the Germans out and help defending against the Reds.